-Incurred and paid expenses can be tricky to differentiate, depending on how you record them in your personal budget.
+Incurred and paid expenses can be tricky to differentiate, depending how you record them in your personal budget.
 Whether you put a purchase on a credit card or use cash, you’ve incurred the expense and have paid for it, even if you still owe the credit card company for the purchase.
 Sound confusing?
-As long as you define what a paid expense is consistently in your personal budget, you’ll reduce the chances that you end up with a cash shortfall or an excess you could have applied to a 401(k) match or other investment opportunity.
+As long as you define what a paid expense is consistently in your personal budget, you’ll reduce the chances that you end up with a cash shortfall or an excess you could have applied to a 401(k) match or another investment opportunity.

-For example, if you bought a new couch in January and paid cash, you incurred that expense when you ordered the couch.
+For example, if you bought a new couch in January and paid cash, you incurred that expense when you ordered it.
 If you purchased a new computer in February and put it on a credit card, you incurred the expense in February, even if you won't pay the credit card company until later.
 If you bought a car with a loan, you have incurred the expense of the loan, including the down payment, monthly payments, interest and turn-in fees.
-Part of this incurred expense -- the down payment -- has been paid, while the rest is still due.
+Part of this incurred expense — the down payment — has been paid, while the rest is still due.

 What constitutes a paid expense is also tricky to define.
 If you buy groceries using plastic, the store is paid when the credit card charge goes through.
 You don’t owe the grocery store any money and won’t receive a bill from them because you paid them with your card.
 Since you have not paid the credit card company for this purchase, however, it’s an incurred, but not paid, expense in your budget.